|

 family in Brierley; my maternal grandparents.
 There are some additional

-photos to add but i need to get them copied and pass them on to you.
+photos to add but I need to get them copied and pass them on to you.
 Let

 me know the best way.